The LAPACK Interface

 Solves a set of linear equations

-where is an by positive definite real symmetric or complex Hermitian tridiagonal matrix, given its LDLT or LDLH factorization.
+positive definite real symmetric or complex Hermitian tridiagonal matrix, given its LDLT or LDLH factorization.

 The argument